tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 The server's extensions MUST contain "supported_versions".
 Additionally, it SHOULD contain the minimal set of extensions necessary for the client to generate a correct ClientHello pair.
-The ServerHello, a HelloRetryRequest MUST NOT contain any extensions that were not first offered by the client in its ClientHello, with the exception of optionally the "cookie" (see {{cookie}}) extension.
+A HelloRetryRequest MUST NOT contain any extensions that were not first offered by the client in its ClientHello, with the exception of optionally the "cookie" (see {{cookie}}) extension.